Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 \section{Introduction}

-In this paper, we prove some results concerning the algebraic $K$-theory of ring spectra and stable $\infty$-categories after (telescopic) $T(n)$-localization.\footnote{ Here our telescopes $T(n)$ are taken at a fixed implicit prime $p$ and height $n\geq 0$; we adopt the convention $T(0)=\mathbb{S}[1/p]$.
-Following \cite{LMMT20}, we will also denote the Bousfield localization $L_{T(0)\oplus\ldots\oplus T(n)}$ by $L_n^{p,f}$.
-In other words, $L_n^{p,f}$ is the localization away from a finite complex of type $n+1$ at the prime $p$.} Our starting point is the following two results concerning classical commutative rings $R$:
+In this paper, we prove some results concerning the algebraic $K$-theory of ring spectra and stable $\infty$-categories after $T(n)$-localization.
+Throughout this paper, our telescopes $T(n)$ are taken at a fixed implicit prime $p$ and height $n\geq 0$; we adopt the convention $T(0)=\mathbb{S}[1/p]$.
+Our starting point is the following two results concerning classical commutative rings $R$:

 \begin{theorem} [\cite{Mitchell90}] For $n \geq 2$, we have $L_{T(n)} K(R) = 0$.\end{theorem}

 \begin{theorem}[\cite{Tho85}, \cite{TT90}, \cite{CMNN}] For $G$ a finite group and $R \to R'$ a $G$-Galois extension, the natural comparison map $L_{T(1)} K(R) \to (L_{T(1)}K(R'))^{hG}$ is an equivalence. \end{theorem}